jeremyrayjewell/cyber_journal/writeups/overthewire/natas/natas15.md

 ## PURPOSE

-This level demonstrates a **blind SQL injection scenario.* Unlike earlier levels, the application does not output database results directly.
+This level demonstrates a **blind SQL injection scenario**.
+Unlike earlier levels, the application does not output database results directly.
 Instead, it only indicates whether a query returned *any* rows.

 By observing this binary response, it becomes possible to infer sensitive information one character at a time.